-When citizens and businesses have an emergency notification system in place, that’s a great start.
+When citizens and businesses have critical communications system in place, that’s a great start.
 However, emergency response teams need to actively and routinely test the system.
 Running regular tests offers a wealth of benefits.

-To start, a test of the emergency notification system makes certain it is running smoothly and as desired.
+To start, a test of the critical communications system makes certain it is running smoothly and as desired.
 Testing the system also allows the team to identify any holes or loose ends that can be improved.
-This active engagement ensures that in the face of a tornado, the notification system will be optimized for key performance.
+This active engagement ensures that in the face of a tornado, the alerting system will be optimized for key performance.
 Those few seconds gained through system testing can mean life or death for individuals.

-During testing, there is the possibility that your organization will decide it is time to update your emergency notification software.
-OnSolve offers the latest technology and most advanced software solutions in the realm of emergency notifications.
-We work with government agencies, communities, mega corporations, and small businesses.
+During testing, there is the possibility that your organization will decide it is time to update your critical communications software.
+OnSolve offers the latest technology and most advanced software in the realm of critical communications.
+We work with government agencies, communities, mega-corporations and small businesses.